Gym Medical Emergency: What To Do Step-by-Step

 Guys, quick, get help, there is a sick person on the gym floor.

-The first step I took when I decided that I wanted to get involved in group fitness was to get my CPR\AED cert.
-I did the class with one of our instructor\managers who informed me that he was conducting on site training.
-I did it there for a very reasonable price, and it put me one step closer to my latest goal of teaching.
-I jumped at the opportunity, because it committed me, and it was a further investment towards making the goal real.
-Also, it would create further cohesiveness and connection between myself and my instructor.
-I’m all about forging those powerful bonds.
-However, that’s a story for another post, this is about the medical emergency procedures.
+The first step I took when I decided I wanted to get involved in group fitness was to get my CPR/AED cert.
+I did the class with one of our instructor/managers who was conducting on-site training.
+I completed it there for a reasonable price, and it put me one step closer to my goal of teaching.
+I took the opportunity because it committed me and was an investment toward making the goal real.
+It also helped build a stronger connection between myself and my instructor.
+I am all about forging powerful bonds.
+But that is a story for another post.
+This one is about medical emergency procedures.

-So when I heard this, I thought, I’ve been trained for this.
-We are to direct someone to get on a call with 911, immediately check on the victim to determine the best course of action.
-If the victim is conscious, then talk to the victim, relay all and any information to the person talking to 911.
+So when I heard this call, I thought, I have been trained for this.
+We are to direct someone to call 911, immediately check on the victim to determine the best course of action.
+If the victim is conscious, talk to them and relay all relevant information to the person on the phone with 911.
 If necessary, begin performing CPR or AED treatments.
-In this case, the victim was conscious, she was laying down and appeared highly irritated by our presence, she has a person who appears to be her medical aide with her.
-Hey, I know that older lady, I just helped her out with her cell phone up front earlier.
-Small world aint it?
+In this case, the victim was conscious, lying down and seemed irritated by our presence.
+She had a person with her who appeared to be her medical aide.
+I actually recognized the aide.
+I had helped her out with her cell phone earlier.
+Small world, right?

-The old lady says that her patient is okay.
-She tells us that the woman has epilepsy and that this is a normal episode for her.
-She told us not to worry, that it will pass.
+The aide said her patient was okay.
+She explained that the woman has epilepsy and that this was a normal episode for her.
+She assured us it would pass.

 I’m with her all the time in case this happens, don’t worry.

-Well, as one of the guys who was present, I can appreciate that mam, but she has taken ill on these premises, and we have to take steps to ensure her safety.
-We are required to help, and document this, even if she doesn’t like it.
+As one of the guys present, I understood that, but she had taken ill on the premises, so we needed to take steps to ensure her safety.
+We are required to help and document the situation, even if the person is not cooperative.

-As I spoke with the 911 operator, the woman and her aide began to exit.
-I asked her, are you okay?
-She gave me a dirty look and kept walking.
-The aide said, “thank you for your help,” as she trailed behind her client.
+While I spoke with the 911 operator, the woman and her aide began to leave.
+I asked if she was okay.
+She did not respond and walked away.
+The aide said, “thank you for your help,” as she followed her client.

-We said, we have to fill out a form, but she didn’t stop to provide any information for the paperwork.
-She also walked away from the guys while they were trying to talk to her on the floor.
-She completely ignored us and walked out.
-The aide repeated, don’t worry, this is why I am here, you don’t have to do anything.
-I asked the 911 operator if we should try and make her stay, they stated that if she is leaving, there is nothing further for us to do.
-Once again, I asked “so we are good on this end?”
-They said yes, okay, have a nice day.
+We explained that we needed to fill out a form, but she did not stop to provide any information.
+She also distanced herself from us while we tried to talk with her on the floor.
+The aide repeated that there was no need to worry, and that is why she was there.
+I asked the 911 operator if we should try to keep her there.
+They advised that if she was leaving voluntarily and declined assistance, there was nothing more for us to do.
+I confirmed, “So we’re clear on our end?”
+They said yes and wished us a good day.

-She walked out of her own accord, she refused to provide any information, she refused medical attention from the 911 staff, and she didn’t say one word to anyone.
-I’d say that we followed procedure and did all that we could.
-Never mind her behavior, the main takeaway from all of this is the process to follow.
+She left on her own, declined medical attention from the 911 responders, and did not provide any information.
+I would say we followed procedure and did everything we could.
+Regardless of her behavior, the main takeaway here is the process to follow.

 Be the first to comment